Consultation with Student Counseling Services | How to Refer Students | Additional Ways to Help

 (e.g., promising to keep what they have said a secret).

 - Consider the Counseling Center as a resource and discuss a possible referral with

 the student.
 Our services are confidential and free of charge for all students.

 - Remember that the student has the right to accept, think over, or refuse your recommendations.

 - If the student resists help and you are still concerned, it may be helpful for you

-to consult with a Student Counseling Services professional staff member.
+to consult with a Counseling Center professional staff member.